-20 Oct 5 reasons to take the Trans-Siberian Railway in winter
+5 reasons to take Winter Trans-Siberian Railway Tour

 Winter is the best time to travel to Russia.
-The Trans-Siberian winter train tour is the best way to travel to Russia.
+Winter Trans-Siberian Railway tour is the best way to travel to Russia.

 Some of these images are true some are funny, but still Russian winter is worth experiencing and it will surprise you no matter you are in a fur coat or in Canada Goose.